dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

 If you want, you can ignore our starter code and write all that from scratch.
 If you want to use our stuff, there's a few helpers you implement.

+If you need some hints:
+  - 3-149: lockdown VA: we need `VA` and `G`, and `ASID` (these are in `pin_t e`).

+    The VA that is passed in is the full 32-bit address.
+Since we are using 1MB sections, the lower 20 bits will be 0.

+  - 3-150: lockdown PA: We ignore all the secure stuff (`NSA`, `NSTID`).
+We need `PA`, `Size`,  APX and AP (these are the `e.AP_perm` bits), and the valid bit V.

+    The `pa` that is passed in is the full 32-bit physical address.
+    Since we are using 1MB sections the lower bits will be 0.

+  - 3-151: Attributes: we only need the domain and TEX, C, B (look at the `mem_attr_t` definition in `mem-attr.h`).
+We don't use the AP fields today or S.

 The instructions you need are on 3-153 in the arm1176 pdf, an excerpted version is in